-Washing your car in your driveway, on the street, or in a parking lot sends gasoline, oil, heavy metals, solvents, soap and other harmful pollutants into our storm drains.
-Most storm drains connect directly to our local streams, lakes, and wetlands.
-Dirty wash water pollutants can cause problems for us, our pets, and our environment.
-For example, soaps contain solvents that remove the protective coating on fish gills and amphibians which can harm or even kill them.
-Oil causes heart problems and death in young salmon.
-Heavy metals in wash water like copper damage the fine sense of smell that salmon need to detect and escape from predators.
+Washing your car in your driveway, on the street, or in a parking lot sends gasoline, oil, heavy metals, solvents, soap, and other harmful pollutants into our storm drains.
+Most storm drains are connected to our local aquifers, streams, lakes, or even the Columbia River.
+These pollutants cause all kinds of problems in our waterways.
+For example, soaps contain solvents that remove the protective coating on fish gills and other amphibians which can harm or even kill them.
+Oil can cause heart problems and death in young salmon.
+Heavy metals in wash water like copper take away the protective hairs on salmon they need to detect and escape predators.

-Millions of gallons of water are used to wash vehicles in our area each year.
-Commercial car wash facilities use far less water which helps conserve water for streams.
-Commercial facilites also filter and recycle their dirty wash water and send it to the sewer for treatment.
-This prevents pollution like soaps, solvents, oils, and heavy metals that are washed off of cars from reaching our streams.
+Commercial car wash facilities recycle their dirty wash water and send it to the sewer for treatment.
+This prevents pollution like soaps, oils, and heavy metals that are washed off of cars from reaching our aquifers, streams, and lakes.
+By washing cars on lawns or other pervious surfaces the polluted wash water from the car can soak into the soil and be cleaned.
+Remember, Only Rain Down the Drain.